 • In 2016, Ron was presented with the U.S. District of South Dakota Criminal Justice Act Panel Award Outstanding Lawyer for “extraordinary legal work.”

-• In 2016, the International Municipal Lawyers Association presented Ron with the IMLA Amicus Service Award at a ceremony in Washington, D.C.
+• In both 2016 and 2017, the International Municipal Lawyers Association presented Ron with the IMLA Amicus Service Award at ceremonies in Washington, D.C.

 • In 2016, Ron was appointed and sworn in as a Special Deputy State’s Attorney for Minnehaha County, South Dakota.

-• In 2015, the Oglala Sioux honored Ron with a Star Quilt for his legal work on behalf of the religious freedom of the Lakota People in Native American Council of Tribes v.
+• In 2015, Ron was honored with a Star Quilt for his legal work on behalf of the religious freedom of the Lakota People in Native American Council of Tribes v.
 Weber.

 • In 2014, Ron was appointed by William J. Riley, Chief Judge of the U.S. Court of Appeals for the Eighth Circuit, to serve as South Dakota’s representative on the Eighth Circuit Federal Advisory Committee, established by Congress pursuant to 28 U.S.C. § 2077(b).